Gator-PASE/gator-pase.github.io/content/authors/treasurer/_index.md

   - Executive Board
 ---

-Lucas is a Graduate Research Assistant focusing on mitigating the immunogenicity of protein therapeutics delivered via a protein drug delivery system developed in our lab.
+Lucas is a Graduate Research Assistant in the [SupraMolecular BioLab](https://www.bme.ufl.edu/labs/hudalla/).
+His research focuses on mitigating the immunogenicity of protein therapeutics delivered via an in-house protein drug delivery system.
 The protein drugs he works with are suspected to have immunomodulatory functions by decreasing inflammation in vivo.